-The Council's annual report for the year ended 30 June 2019 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
+The Council's annual report for the year ended 30 June 2020 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
 The Councillors are responsible for the other information.
-At the date of this Independent Auditor's Report, the other information I have received comprise the General Purpose Financial Statements and Special Schedules (the Schedules).

 My opinion on the financial statements does not cover the other information.
 Accordingly, I do not express any form of assurance conclusion on the other information.
 However, as required by the Local Government Act 1993, I have separately expressed an opinion on the general purpose financial statements and Special Schedule 'Permissible income for general rates'.